-, constructed in 338 BC, remains the only stadium in the world to be built entirely from marble.
+The Panathenaic Stadium, constructed in 338 BC, remains the only stadium in the world to be built entirely from marble.
 The Panathenaic Stadium is most famous for its association with the Olympics.
-In 1896, the stadium hosted the first Olympiad and played historic host to games in Athens in 2004.
+In 1896, it hosted the first Olympiad and was once again used as an Olympic venue in 2004.

 Embassy of the United States

-The Hilton in Athens, finished in 1963, was a deeply divisive building in the city when it was first built.
-The original structure was designed by four Greek architects – Emmanouil Vourekas, Prokopis Vassiliadis, Spyros Staikos and Antonis Georgiades – who together worked on it for five years.
-Such a bastion of modernity was considered to be a serious eyesore, though today the Hilton is undeniably an Athenian landmark.
-Alongside the industrial, modern design, visitors should also note the road-facing relief by Greek artist Yiannis Moralis
+The Hilton Athens, finished in 1963, was a deeply divisive building in the city when it was first built.
+The original structure was designed by four Greek architects – Emmanouil Vourekas, Prokopis Vassiliadis, Spyros Staikos and Antonis Georgiades – who worked on it for five years.
+Such a bastion of modernity was considered an eyesore by many, though today the Hilton is undeniably an Athenian landmark.
+Alongside the industrial, modern design, visitors should also note the road-facing relief by Greek artist Yiannis Moralis.

 It was decided that the former FIX building should be converted into the National Museum of Contemporary Art (EMST) in 2000.
 However, the economic crisis meant that the gallery space only began to function again in 2018, after a long hiatus where it was closed.
 Nevertheless, it remains a captivating modern building, with two contrasting facades layered to create a sense of energy and purpose.
 In keeping with the original building, the tension between functionality and creativity offers an invigorating atmosphere, with large, open-plan interiors.